THIS FARM OPERATES ON 100% NATURAL FOUR BEAT........

 Want to know more about us????

-Below is a Recent Article Written for Publication in the Gaited Horse Magazine Summer 2007 Edition
+Below is an Article Written for Publication in the Gaited Horse Magazine Summer 2007 Edition

 Patty Beaty, owner of Four Beat Farms in Loudon, TN says: